 When psychologists and doctors diagnose panic disorder, they use one of two terms: Panic disorder with agoraphobia and panic disorder without agoraphobia.
 Those without agoraphobia have a slight advantage because they haven't yet developed habits that may make it more difficult to treat anxiety.

 Agoraphobia is Called More Severe Panic Disorder

 Some claim that those with agoraphobia have "severe" panic disorder, while those without agoraphobia have less severe panic disorder.
-This is fairly misleading though because many of those with panic experience profound panic attacks that simply don't cause the same ultimate reaction in their life.
+This is fairly misleading though because many of those with panic experience profound panic attacks, but do not associate those attacks with safe or unsafe spaces.

-A good way of testing the severity of your panic attacks is with my free anxiety test.
-But regardless, it is clear that those that have panic disorder without agoraphobia can still experience severe anxiety and panic - arguably as severe as those with agoraphobia.
+A good way of testing the severity of your panic attacks is with my free 7-minute anxiety test.
+It is clear that those that have panic disorder without agoraphobia can still experience severe anxiety and panic - arguably as severe as those with agoraphobia.
 Thus, calling panic w/agoraphobia more "severe" is misleading.

 However, panic disorder without agoraphobia may be slightly easier to treat.
 That's because the willingness and ability to be out and do things necessary to control your panic can be extremely advantageous.
-Both can be treated, but those without agoraphobia may have the upper hand slightly.
+Both can be treated, but those without agoraphobia may have a slight upper hand.